manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ```
 ---

+As with inheritance the compiler checks that the abstract Hero methods in BaseHero are implemented in Wizard or that Wizard
+is declared `abstract`.

 # Inheritance

 `@part` classes support implementation inheritance.
-To maintain internal polymorphism within a linked part, its superclass
+To maintain internal polymorphism within a linked part, the superclass
-must also be a `@part` class.
+chain must consist of `@part` classes.
 ```java
 interface A {
   String a(String a);